q3769/semver-maven-plugin/README.md

 ```
 $ mvn semver:set -Dsemver=1.2.3-beta
 ```
-sets the value of the version element in the POM file to be 1.2.3-beta
+sets the value of the version element of the pom.xml file to be 1.2.3-beta, regardless of the existing value

 ### Increment normal version number